 - more rarely, cancer in other parts of the body.

 Genes are passed from parent to child (inherited) when a sperm and egg join to start a pregnancy (conception).
-We have more information about how genes are passed on.

 Understanding genetic test results

 There are different APC gene variants that cause FAP.
 Many, but not all, of them carry a very high risk of bowel cancer.
 There is a milder version of FAP called attenuated FAP (aFAP).
 This can also be caused by variants in the APC gene.
 The effect of FAP on other parts of your body may depend on the exact gene variant you have.